dovydasvg/tailwind-porfolio-Dovydas-Van-Gucht/content/_index.md

 ---
 # Who am I?

 I'm a human, who wants to create and make the world a better place.
-I materialize this by developing useful products and teaching others.
-I'm a strong believer in life-long learning, therefore if you've got something interesting to share - jot me a line.
-Here in this portfolio, you'll find my projects, ups, and downs.
+I materialize this by developing useful products and teaching others. 💡

+I'm a strong believer in life-long learning, therefore if you've got something interesting to share - [jot me a line](#contact). 🖊️

+Enjoy this portfolio and perhaps - talk to you soon!

 ***